-Turning left on to Bethel Ave, then right on to Bethel Lane, and left on Bethel Street I arrived just a few minutes after 5:00 PM.
+Turning left on to Bethel Street, then left on Bethel Place I arrived just a few minutes after 5:00 PM.
 As I drove up, Shawn was just getting out of his car to meet Dave.
 The expression on his face is forever etched in my memory.
 Looking at his watch he asked, “What are you doing here so soon?”
 Laughter was the only answer I had.
 Being an engineer he quickly calculated that even if I drove 100 miles per hour I could not make that kind of time.
 And yes, the house was the one the LORD had chosen for the next season in my life.

 All that I know is that GOD moved me and a little green car to keep an appointment that was important to HIM for me to keep.
 And that HE is more powerful than I will ever be able to comprehend.

 GOD has HIS ways, which continue to astound me daily.
 This redemption of time or transportation in time has occurred many times since.
 I share this particular testimony because there were witnesses at both ends of the miracle and it was so overtly an expression of GOD’s supernatural power.